ceviert/exportify/README.md

 ## USAGE

+- Make sure that the browser you've set is NOT running while the script runs.

-Run the script from terminal with:
+- Run the script from terminal with:
 ```bash
 py main.py
 ```